farmerswife New Cloud- Backup Solution

 The schedule and retention is:

-Every 5 mins, kept for 12 hours
+Every 5 mins, kept for 24 hours

-Every hour on the hour, kept for 10 days
+Every 2 hours, kept for 5 days

-Every morning 06:00 , kept for 30 days.
+Every morning around 06:00 local time, kept for 30 days.

 This encrypted backup is stored on AWS S3 persistent storage in the same region as the hosted server.